 General Gift Purposes

-Current Operations: also known as the Annual Fund, unrestricted gifts or gifts designated for budgeted University operating needs.
+Current Operations: also known as the Annual Fund, unrestricted gifts or gifts designated for budgeted University operating needs, which may be used in the current year.

-Capital: a gift designated to campus facilities or grounds, or for equipment or programs, that do not fall within the University’s operating budget.
+Capital: a gift designated to campus facilities, grounds, or for equipment or programs that do not fall within the University’s current operating budget.

 Endowment: a permanent fund or funds whose principal is invested in perpetuity.
 A portion of the earnings, based on the Foundation’s spending policy, is allocated each year to support University programs or projects.
 An endowment fund may have unrestricted income or income whose use is designated by the donor.